MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/android.md

 To learn how to get started with in-app updates, head over to the documentation of [Mobile Center Distribute](~/sdk/distribute/android.md).

-To learn how to get started with push, head over to the documentation of [Mobile Center Push](~/sdk/push/android.md).
+To learn how to get started with Push, head over to the documentation of [Mobile Center Push](~/sdk/push/android.md).